The rigidity of sharp spectral gap in nonnegatively curved spaces: Introduction

 \subsection{Road map to the proof}

-The philosophy of the proof is -- in essence -- in the same vein as in the proof of the smooth case in~\cite{Hang-Wang} \emph{though,} since we are only allowed to use the tools currently available in the setting of $\RCD \left(\K,\N\right)$ spaces, we inevitably have to adapt many arguments to the setting of metric measure spaces; that is to say, eventually all the arguments have to only depend on the distance $\dist$ and measure $\meas$.
-This means for each step, we need to do substantially more work than is required in the Riemannian case.
-This is done by a careful use of several important recent and new technology in metric measure spaces with lower weak Ricci curvature bounds, the most noteworthy among which, are the 1D localization scheme (see~\cite{Fabio-decomp, CM-1, CM-2}), a localized version of nonsmooth splitting theorem (see~\cite{Gsplit}), calculus of the square field operators and of the measure-valued Laplacian (see~\cite{Sav-1}) and a new second variation formula (see~\cite{GT-2}).
-Along the way, we also prove the following rigidity theorem for nonnegative Bakry-\'{E}mery curvature. \begin{theorem} Suppose $\M^{^n}$ is compact (without boundary or with a convex one) and $\BERic \ge 0$ for $n \le \N$ and a smooth (complete) vector field $\vX$.
-Then, there exists $u$ with $\BEL u=\shortminus \feig u$ for $\feig = \nicefrac{\uppi^{ 2}}{\diam^2}$ if and only if $n=1$ and $\M^{^1}$ is isometric to either a circle or a line segment with $\vX$ vanishing everywhere. \end{theorem} \begin{remark} Recall that for a general complete vector field $\vX$, the $\BEL$ is not necessarily self-adjoint so it might admit complex eigenvalues.
-Though, by~\cite[Theorem 14]{BQ}, the bottom of the \emph{real spectrum} (if the real spectrum is nonempty) is still larger than or equal to $\nicefrac{\uppi^{ 2}}{\diam^2}$. \end{remark} To provide a road map, in below, we highlight the main steps of the proof of our main result, Theorem~\ref{thm:main-YZ}. \begin{itemize} \item[\ding{202}] By rescaling the metric $\dist$ we can assume $\diam \left( \X \right) = \uppi$ and $\feig = 1$.
+As is the nature of the field, since we are only allowed to use the tools currently available in the setting of $\RCD \left(\K,\N\right)$ spaces, we inevitably have to adapt many arguments to the setting of metric measure spaces; that is to say, eventually all the arguments have to only depend on the distance $\dist$ and measure $\meas$.
+This means the proof becomes substantially more complicated and lengthier, and is not a derivative or direct modification of smooth techniques; this is substantiated by the novel techniques needed to be developed such as a mixture of Sobolev theory and $1\D$ localization which is on its own, of interest to experts.
+Some of the tools we need to employ, are recent and new technology in metric measure spaces with lower weak Ricci curvature bounds, the most noteworthy among which, are the 1D localization scheme (see~\cite{Fabio-decomp, CM-1, CM-2}), a localized version of nonsmooth splitting theorem (see~\cite{Gsplit}), calculus of the square field operators and of the measure-valued Laplacian (see~\cite{Sav-1}) and a new second variation formula (see~\cite{GT-2}).
+To provide a road map, in below, we highlight the main steps of the proof of our main result, Theorem~\ref{thm:main-YZ}. \begin{itemize} \item[\ding{202}] By rescaling the metric $\dist$ we can assume $\diam \left( \X \right) = \uppi$ and $\feig = 1$.
 Then, we pick an eigenfunction $u$ associated to $\feig = 1$.
 By using the heat flow and a Sobolev-to-Lipschitz property, we will argue that $u$ has a Lipschitz representative again denoted by $u$.

 \item[\ding{203}] Applying the $1\D$-localization scheme, we will reduce some of the analysis to the 1D case; in particular, we prove constancy of a crucial quantity $\upalpha = u^2 + \left| \nabla u \right|^{^2}$ (the density of the Sobolev norm) along transport geodesics in the so-called transport set.